Pankaj72885/create-waskit/templates/vanilla-typescript/README.md

-# Vanilla TypeScript Template
+# Bun Vanilla TypeScript Template

-A minimal template for building WebAssembly applications using TypeScript.
+A minimal template for building web applications using Bun, TypeScript, and Tailwind CSS.

 ## Prerequisites